n8n-io/n8n-docs/docs/getting-started/quickstart.md

 ## 1. Sign-up on n8n.cloud

-If you aren't interested in self-hosting n8n or in running it locally, you can sign-up for a [n8n.cloud](https://www.n8n.cloud/) account.
+Sign-up for a [n8n.cloud](https://www.n8n.cloud/) account.

+While n8n.cloud and n8n are the same in terms of features, n8n.cloud provides certain conveniences such as:
+- Not having to set up and maintain your n8n instance
+- Managed OAuth for authentication
+- Easily upgrading to the newer n8n versions

 ## 2. Give it a spin using npx

-To spin up n8n, you can run:
+To spin up n8n using [npx](../reference/glossary.md#npx), you can run:

 ```bash
 npx n8n